 - Agents were not offering any rebuttals leading to a potentially significant financial loss,

 - There was an opportunity for agents to ask follow-up questions on a customer’s first objection and to offer multiple rebuttals to further improve the conversion rate,

 - A lack of awareness was observed on the product benefits as agents were unable to effectively explain the features and benefits.

 In just 4 weeks the recommendations were prepared on the identified gaps.
-The consolidated list of recommendations was fed to cost benefit analysis to generate opportunities for the client to improve overall sales conversion.
-These high-bar opportunities cumulatively translated in to potential annual revenue improvement of $1 MM and an overall increase of 4.25% in the sales conversion rate.
+The consolidated list of recommendations was fed to cost-benefit analysis to generate opportunities for the client to improve overall sales conversion.
+These high-bar opportunities cumulatively translated into a potential annual revenue improvement of $1 MM and an overall increase of 4.25% in the sales conversion rate.